pytorch/pytorch.github.io/_posts/2024-05-21-perfboost-windows-cpu.md

 The results presented in this blog post was achieved through the collaborative effort of the Intel PyTorch team and Meta.
 We would like to express our sincere gratitude to [Xu Han](https://github.com/xuhancn), [Jiong Gong](https://github.com/jgong5), [Mingfei Ma](https://github.com/mingfeima), [Haozhe Zhu](https://github.com/zhuhaozhe), [Chuanqi Wang](https://github.com/chuanqi129), [Guobing Chen](https://github.com/Guobing-Chen) and [Eikan Wang](https://github.com/EikanWang).
 Their expertise and dedication have been instrumental in achieving the optimizations and performance improvements discussed here.
 Thanks to [Jiachen Pu](https://github.com/peterjc123) from community for his participation in the issue discussion and suggesting the use of [mimalloc](https://github.com/microsoft/mimalloc).
 We'd also like to express our gratitude to Microsoft for providing such an easily integrated and performant mallocation library.
 Finally we want to thank [Jing Xu](https://github.com/jingxu10), [Weizhuo Zhang](https://github.com/WeizhuoZhang-intel) and [Zhaoqiong Zheng](https://github.com/ZhaoqiongZ) for their contributions to this blog.

-## Notices and Disclaimers

-Performance varies by use, configuration and other factors.
-Learn more on the [Performance Index site](https://edc.intel.com/content/www/us/en/products/performance/benchmarks/overview/).

-Performance results are based on testing as of dates shown in [configurations](#product-and-performance-information) and may not reflect all publicly available updates.
-See backup for configuration details.
-No product or component can be absolutely secure.
-Your costs and results may vary.
-Intel technologies may require enabled hardware, software or service activation.

-Intel Corporation.
-Intel, the Intel logo, and other Intel marks are trademarks of Intel Corporation or its subsidiaries.
-Other names and brands may be claimed as the property of others.

 ### Product and Performance Information

 The configurations in the table are collected with [svr-info](https://github.com/intel/svr-info).
 Test by Intel on April 15, 2024.